Chapter 20 : With Bells On

 I’d never thought Rose capable of such a simple thing, but I supposed that, if she’d been able to forgive me for stealing her first love, she’d surely be able to forgive call-me-Mary-Sue for stealing the only chance she’d had at getting a ring on her finger.
 But for a few minutes after Rose went up and threw her skinny, pale arms around call-me-Mary-Sue’s neck, I honestly thought she was going to break away only to punch her in her perfect little face.

 Call-me-Mary-Sue had reminded me of Rose a couple of times, though.
 And it took me a while to realise that they’d both been duped by some nutcase in the Auror office they’d both fancied, the one that’d kept Rose’s flat and hung call-me-Mary-Sue’s paintings on the walls there, even though she’d apparently moved to New New Elgin with every intention of cutting him completely out of her life - and with every intention of putting as much distance as possible between her and Rose.
-She was just as terrified of her as I’d been.
-Even the perfect girls don’t get the perfect lives.
-Call-me-Mary-Sue and Rose were both textbook examples of how life can really, really screw you over if it wants to.
+She was just as terrified of her as I’d been, although, after all, it turned out there was nothing all tha much to be scared of.

 Rose was flipping livid, though, don’t get me wrong.
-I just think that, after everything that had been chucked her way, she’d run out of energy completely.
+But after everything that had been chucked her way, she’d run out of energy completely.
 So after all the apologising and the hugging (and the held breath, on mine and Scorpius’ part) was over and call-me-Mary-Sue had scampered off somewhere, presumably to cry, Rose came marching back over to us and I wasn’t surprised to see how both her fists and her teeth were clenched.

 ‘I want to hit someone,’ she said in an undertone.